Shadow

 Dir.
 Federico Zampaglione

 Throughout the 60s and 70s, Italy was responsible for producing some of the most unique, striking and disturbing horror films in the history of the genre.
 Italian cinema was even bigger than its US counterpart in terms of exports.
 Mario Bava, Dario Argento, Sergio Martino, Riccardo Freda, Lucio Fulci and Ruggero Deodato are just a few of the filmmakers responsible for creating some of the most lurid, bizarre, searingly brutal and unforgettable imagery to ever bleed across the silver screen.
 Italians were churning out all sorts of genre gold dust; from spaghetti westerns, stylishly violent giallo films, blistering detective movies, to comedies, erotic dramas and explosive action flicks.
-This Golden Age of Italian cinema began to fade during the Eighties however, when the government introduced funding legislation that meant films of ‘cultural and national’ interest were given priority over films that were regarded as entertainment.
-Nowadays television rules the roost in Italy and Italian cinema, let alone Italian horror, is all but dead.
-Even films that do manage to get funding, rarely gain distribution outside of Italy.
-It is a truly lamentable situation when one thinks of the swathe of genre movies the country was responsible for in the past.
-It has been too long a time since anyone but Dario Argento has flown the flag for Italo-horror, and even he has trouble finding funding for his film projects.
+This Golden Age of Italian cinema began to fade during the Eighties however, and it has been too long a time since anyone but Dario Argento has flown the flag for Italo-horror.

 Federico Zampaglione’s Shadow should hopefully change all that now.
 It marks the long overdue and very welcome return of Italian horror.
-Given the lavish history of Italian horror cinema, and the fact that Zampaglione - often compared to Rob Zombie because of his adoration of horror and his involvement in rock music - was raised on Argento, Martino and Fulci; you would be forgiven for having high expectations.
+Given the lavish history of Italian horror cinema, and the fact that Zampaglione - often compared to Rob Zombie because of his adoration of horror and his involvement in rock music - was raised on Argento, Martino and Bava; you would be forgiven for having high expectations.
 With that in mind, Shadow doesn’t disappoint.
-The director draws on his nation’s rich history of horror while also exhibiting enough of his own vision to ensure his sophomore film feels fresh and exciting.
+The director draws on his nation’s rich history of horror while also exhibiting enough of his own vision to ensure his sophomore film is a striking and unsettling one.

-Momentary flourishes of Bavaesque Gothicism – including misty forests and candle-lit explorations of gloomy, cobweb-hewn corridors - lend Shadow a strangely vintage feel.
+Momentary flourishes of Bava-esque Gothicism – including misty forests and candle-lit explorations of gloomy, cobweb-hewn corridors - lend Shadow a strangely vintage feel.
 The antagonist, a cadaverous sub-human creature known only as ‘Mortis’ (Nuot Arquint), also seems to have crept out of the dankest depths of a Gothic nightmare.
 The Golden Age of Italian horror is channelled in the scene where he skulks around his underground domain, fingering bizarre relics and trinkets before picking up a toad and greedily licking its back, beginning to hallucinate.
-The warped visuals, candy-coloured lighting and skewed camera work, coupled with the rising tension as he trembles with rage and appears to get off on the pain he’s about to inflict upon his captives, all swirl together in loving tribute to the likes of Bava, Argento and Soavi.
+The warped visuals, candy-coloured lighting and skewed camera work, coupled with the rising tension as he trembles with rage and appears to become sexually excited by the pain he’s about to inflict upon his captives, all swirl together in nightmarish tribute to the likes of Bava, Argento and Soavi.
 The score, courtesy of Zampaglione, is also suitably moody and mesmerising and it immediately recalls the work of Goblin with its relentless and driving prog-rhythms.

-Rather like other examples of Italian horror, the pay off just can’t match the build-up, and Shadow’s twist denouement just falls short of sating expectations generated by the gruelling lead up to it.
+However, the pay off just can’t match the build-up, and Shadow’s twist denouement falls short of sating expectations generated by the gruelling lead up to it.
 Even so, it’s still a highly atmospheric and suspenseful trip.
 I for one hope that it can help usher in a resurgence of Italian horror akin to the recent wave of extreme shockers coming out of France.
-For fans of Euro-horror, Zampaglione is a filmmaker to keep an eye out for; aside from the dark allure of Shadow, his forthcoming film Tulpa looks set to please fans of the giallo.
-As is his promise to breathe new life into the giallo with it…
+For fans of Euro-horror, Zampaglione is a filmmaker to keep an eye out for; aside from the dark allure of Shadow, his forthcoming film Tulpa is said to be his promise to breathe new life into the giallo…

 Popular posts from this blog